Divyashrimb/First/README.md

-Email:-- validating if the email is correct or wrong Empcont:--creating array and using for each Empvalid:-- checking employee details using switch
+Email:-- validating if the email is correct or wrong Empcont:--creating array and using for each Empvalid:-- checking employee details using switch ExceptionNew:-- Demonstration on how to work on try and catch ExceptionThrow:-- This is to Demonstrate the throw and throws ExceptionTest:--This is to Demonstrate the try catch exceptions with finally